Barristan Selmy, art by Mike Capprotti ©

 In an unprecedented move, as per Lord Varys's suggestion, Barristan is dismissed from the Kingsguard and the small council by the new king, Joffrey I Baratheon, on grounds of old age, the implied accusation being that he did not keep King Robert safe.
 The Lannisters' motivations, however, are to allow Joffrey to give a white cloak to his "dog," Sandor Clegane, and to allow Cersei Lannister to place her brother Jaime as the new Lord Commander with a seat on the small council.
 Outraged by his removal, Ser Barristan throws down his sword and leaves the throne room.
 After Selmy leaves the room the king orders him seized and questioned for a perceived threat uttered in the heat of his dismissal.
 Selmy enters the White Sword Tower to edit his White Book entry, dutifully recording his own dismissal.
 Upon leaving the Red Keep, Janos Slynt orders his men to seize Barristan.
 Though he does not have his sword, Selmy kills the gold cloaks sent after him and flees the castle.

 While his kin at Harvest Hall would have welcomed Barristan back home without a doubt, Barristan did not want to inflict Joffrey's displeasure on them.
 Instead, once outside of the city, Barristan sells his horse and disguises himself as a commoner, cloaked in his old age.
 He returns to King's Landing along with the stream of smallfolk fleeing the war, pretending to be fleeing from the war himself.
-He is later present in the crowd when Lord Eddard Stark is executed before the Great Sept of Baelor.
-Following Lord Eddard's death, Barristan goes to the sept, to pray for Eddard's soul and thank the gods that he himself had only been dismissed.
+Having grown a long white beard, he is present in the crowd when Lord Eddard Stark is executed before the Great Sept of Baelor.
+Following Eddard's death, Barristan goes to the sept to pray for Eddard's soul and thank the gods that he himself had only been dismissed.
 Reevaluating his years of service in Robert's Kingsguard, he admits that Robert had been a good knight, but a poor king.
 Barristan decides that he must find his true king and die in his service.